jameshenegan/synthesize-me/readme.md

 ```

 The synthetic data should be saved in the `example-data/output` directory.
 This synthetic data can be used for further testing and development, ensuring that the `synthesize_me` package works correctly with various types of data.

+## Next Steps

+- Create code and helper functions to compare the synthetic data against the original data
+- Generate synthetic data for NumberLists.
+Think about how to store the metadata for this.
+This should go in `synthesize_me/synthesize_data/__init__.py`
+- Add something like a "method" to the DDsynth so that the user can control the method that is used to generate the synthetic data.
+Different methods will be available for different data types.
+For example, one method for NumberLists is to treat the number list like an ordered numberlist.
+Another is to treat it as unordered.
+- Add example data that is of Integer DataType